transferzero/api-documentation/_includes/corridors/ghs-mobile.md

 {% include language-tabbar.html prefix="ghs-mobile-details" raw=data-raw %}

-Although the `mobile_provider` field is optional, if you send us the proper value we can provider a quicker and faster settlement.
+Although the `mobile_provider` field is optional, if you send us the proper value we can provide a quicker and faster settlement.
 The valid values are:

 {% capture data-raw %}
 ```